Ramones: Final years (1990–1996)

-In 1995, the Ramones released their fourteenth and final studio album ¡Adios Amigos!, and announced that they would be disbanding the following year.
+In 1995, the Ramones released their fourteenth and final studio album ¡Adios Amigos! and announced that they would be disbanding the following year.
 Its sales were unremarkable, garnering it just two weeks on the lower end of the Billboard chart.
 The band spent late 1995 on what was promoted as a farewell tour.
 However, they accepted an offer to appear in the sixth Lollapalooza festival, which toured around the United States during the following summer.
 After the Lollapalooza tour's conclusion, the Ramones played their final show on August 6, 1996, at the Palace in Hollywood.
-A recording of the concert was later released on video and CD as We're Outta Here!
+A recording of the concert was later released on video and CD as We're Outta Here!.
 In addition to a reappearance by Dee Dee, the show featured several guests including Motörhead's Lemmy, Pearl Jam's Eddie Vedder, Soundgarden's Chris Cornell and Ben Shepherd, and Rancid's Tim Armstrong and Lars Frederiksen.

-Aftermath and deaths
+Aftermath and deaths of original and former members

 On July 20, 1999, Dee Dee, Johnny, Joey, Tommy, Marky, and C. J. appeared together at the Virgin Megastore in New York City for an autograph signing.
 This was the last occasion on which the original four members of the group appeared together.
-Joey, who had been diagnosed with lymphoma in 1995, died of the illness on April 15, 2001, in New York.
+Joey and Marky, who had been involved in a feud, buried the hatchet and made up on live radio on the Howard Stern Show that same year.
+Joey, who had been diagnosed with lymphoma in 1995, died of the illness in New York on April 15, 2001.
 Tommy, Richie and C. J. were the only former bandmates to attend his funeral.
-Joey and Marky, who had been involved in a feud, buried the hatchet and made up on live radio on the Howard Stern Show in 1999.
-Joey and Richie had a close friendship during their time together in the band and the latter expressed sadness over not being able to reconnect with Joey before his passing.
+Joey and Richie had a close friendship during their time together in the band and the latter expressed sadness over not being able to reconnect with Joey before his death.

 On March 18, 2002, the Ramones were inducted into the Rock and Roll Hall of Fame, which specifically named Dee Dee, Johnny, Joey, Tommy, and Marky.
 At the ceremony, the surviving inductees spoke on behalf of the band.
 Johnny spoke first, thanking the band's fans and blessing George W. Bush and his presidency, and America.
 Tommy spoke next, saying how honored the band felt, but how much it would have meant for Joey.
 Dee Dee humorously congratulated and thanked himself, while Marky thanked Tommy for influencing his drum style.
 Green Day played "Teenage Lobotomy", "Rockaway Beach", and "Blitzkrieg Bop" as a tribute, demonstrating the Ramones' continuing influence on later rock musicians.
 The ceremony was one of Dee Dee's last public appearances, as he was found dead on June 5, 2002, from a heroin overdose.